- Arizona’s Bioscience Roadmap

 Connect with Flinn Bioscience: Stay up to date.
 Join our email list.

-The Flinn Foundation supports the advancement of the biosciences in Arizona through grantmaking and coordinating Arizona’s Bioscience Roadmap, which was released in 2002 and updated in 2014 to guide the growth and development of the state’s bioscience sector through 2025.
+The Flinn Foundation supports the biosciences in Arizona through research grants and stewardship of Arizona’s Bioscience Roadmap, guiding the growth and development of the state’s bioscience sector through 2025.

-The Roadmap’s tagline, “Advancing the Biosciences and Improving Health Outcomes” recognizes the broad spectrum of the biosciences, the emerging fields of health informatics, economics, and diagnostics, as well as the central role of health care within the bioscience sector.
+The Roadmap’s tagline, “Advancing the Biosciences and Improving Health Outcomes” recognizes the broad spectrum of the biosciences, including research, academia, and product commercialization, as well as the central role of health care within the bioscience sector.

 The Critical Path Institute was established in Tucson in 2005, just three years after the Flinn Foundation introduced Arizona’s Bioscience Roadmap.
 The independent, nonprofit organization, with Arizona roots and an expanding presence both locally and globally, plays a key role in accelerating drug development.

 Kristen Swingle is the president and chief operating officer of the Critical Path Institute.
 A Tucson native and Northern Arizona University graduate, Swingle talks with the Flinn Foundation about C-Path’s growth and its impact on the health of Arizonans.
 [Watch interview]

 In 2023, the Flinn Foundation Seed Grants to Promote Translational Research Program will fund up to 10 research teams affiliated with an Arizona university, research institution, or health-care system that are advancing new products or services to improve patient care.
 The deadline to apply is Feb.
 3, 2023.

 Awardees will each receive a $100,000 grant over 18 months, plus programmatic benefits, with each team using the grant period to de-risk its product/process, refine its design, and/or acquire key validation data and stakeholder feedback.
 [Read More]